shubhamg0sai/bb/README.md

 Course: Bsc IT 4B
 University rollno: 2023102

-Problem statement:Write a c program to compute power of a given number using recursion.
+# compute power of a number

 Formula:
 a^b=a*a*a…(b times)